TransparentHealth/uhi/README.md

 # Univeral Health Identifier (UHI)
 DRAFT - Universal Health Identifier

-This purpose of the Univeral Health Identifier (UHI) is to defone a univeral health identifier format for the citizens of the United States.
+This purpose of the Univeral Health Identifier (UHI) is to defoioe a univeral health identifier format for the citizens of the United States.
 It is based off a US phone number plus 4 digits.
 Here are some consideration for a UHI:

 * A UHI should be easy to remember
 * A UHI should play nicely with automated phone based systems (telephony) as well as Internet systems.